 Pemigewasset Wilderness from Zeacliff, New Hampshire

 Some of you may recognize the above image from Zeacliff Mountain because a similar image is on the cover of the 29th edition of the AMC White Mountain Guide.
-I look at this image from time to time and think about the solitude I have found in the Pemigewasset Wilderness (45,000 acres) over the years.
+I look at this image from time to time and think about the solitude I have found in the Pemigewasset Wilderness over the years.
 I also try to imagine how the Pemigewasset Wilderness would look if it was a 45,000-acre condo development.

 Thoreau Falls Trail Bridge, My Viewpoint – Like many in the New England outdoor community, I have been closely following the Thoreau Falls Trail bridge removal project.
 I have had interesting conversations as to why the bridge should be replaced, but nothing yet has changed my position, I support removing the bridge from the Pemigewasset Wilderness.
 I wrote about the issue of this bridge being located in a designated wilderness area back in June, and you can read that blog article here.

 It has been brought to my attention that Forest Service is still accepting comments, so I want to pass that along to anyone interested in commenting.
 Supporters and non-supporters of the bridge removal, if you did not send in comments during the comment period, you still can send them, but do it soon.
 Today, I am going to share my reasoning as to why I believe the Thoreau Falls Trail bridge should not be replaced.
-Maybe my comments will influence you to write a letter, in support of the bridge removal, to Forest Service.
+Maybe my comments will influence you to write a letter in support of the bridge removal to Forest Service.

 Thoreau Falls Bridge – White Mountains, New Hampshire

-Thoreau Falls Trail, Bridge Removal – In August of 2011, Tropical Storm Irene caused massive erosion damage to the White Mountains trail system in New Hampshire.
+In August of 2011, Tropical Storm Irene caused massive erosion damage to the White Mountains trail system in New Hampshire.
 Some trails were damaged so badly that they have been permanently closed (Flume Brook Trail in Waterville Valley has been decommissioned).
 And to this day trail crews are still repairing Irene damaged trails.

-Deep in the Pemigewasset Wilderness, at North Fork junction, along the Thoreau Falls Trail, a beloved bridge that crosses the East Branch of the Pemigewasset River was damaged during Tropical Storm Irene.
+Deep in the 45,000-acre Pemigewasset Wilderness, at North Fork junction, along the Thoreau Falls Trail, a beloved bridge that crosses the East Branch of the Pemigewasset River was damaged during Tropical Storm Irene.
 The bridge is now listed to be dismantled on the Forest Services Schedule of Proposed Actions (SOPA).
-A final decision should haven been made by the end of 2015, but it now appears the decision won’t be made until the summer of 2016 (this is updated information).
+A final decision should haven been made by the end of 2015, but it now appears the decision won’t be made until 2018 (this is updated information).

 J.E.
 Henry Burial Site (1831 – 1912) – Glenwood Cemetery, Littleton

-James E. Henry (1831 – April 19, 1912) – History indicates that James E. Henry died on April 19, 1912.
-He was a 19th / 20th century timber baron best known for his logging practices and building of the Zealand Valley and East Branch & Lincoln Railroads (1893-1948) in the New Hampshire White Mountains.
+James Everell Henry (1831 – April 18, 1912) – James E. Henry died at his home on April 18, 1912.
+He was a 19th and 20th-century timber baron best known for his logging practices and building of the Zealand Valley and East Branch & Lincoln Railroads in the New Hampshire White Mountains.
 He forever changed the landscape of the White Mountains with his "cut it all" logging practices.